 The secret weapon is simple—sales outsourcing.
 Many people view sales outsourcing as a cost-cutting option similar to offshoring IT services.
 However, the true value of sales outsourcing is access to a full range of capabilities (not readily available in most companies) to drive such a transformation.
 From statistical account segmentation, sophisticated coverage modeling, and a turnkey technology stack to process mapping, training development, and objective continuous performance improvement, sales outsourcing can put powerful tools in the hands of senior leadership.
 Not to mention providing the competency to recruit, retain, and drive the performance of top sellers.

 In the case of the new president, his biggest challenge—and something that is often overlooked in sales outsourcing—was the change management element.
-When attempting to drive significant change, sales leaders (especially those dealing with deeply-rooted paradigms) need to understand that a company specializing in sales outsourcing is going to have the resources and expertise—not to mention an objective,
+When attempting to drive significant change, sales leaders (especially those dealing with deeply-rooted paradigms) need to understand that a company specializing in sales outsourcing is going to have the resources and expertise—not to mention an objective, un-emotional view—essential to supporting their efforts.
+This is what these companies do every day.
+With sales outsourcing, sales leaders can launch into new areas without disrupting the current sales operation or losing control of the process.

 The Rest of the Story